totallycrow/voyage-prework-tier1-website/README.md

 # "Memories" template

 ## Purpose
 This website is a pre-requisite project for Chingu's Voyage 11.
-The purpose of this task is to create a clone of "Conquer" theme (see it here: https://www.free-css.com/free-css-templates/page196/conquer).
+The purpose of this task is to create a clone of "Conquer" theme (see it here: https://www.free-css.com/free-css-templates/page196/conquer) using only vanilla JS and HTML and CSS (no external libraries allowed).

 ## Dependencies
 This website is based on pure HTML/CSS/JS - no libraries or packages were used.